Poems

 pulled to the scent of flowers

-your brother left treasure on the dandelion
+your lover left treasure on the dandelion

 and fell into the grass

-I think the world is fruit
+the world is fruit

 the way I can think backwards

-remembering I promised to never forget
+remembering the promise to never forget

 the warmth of fire in a snowy sun-drenched grove